ibm-cloud-docs/Cloudant/api/active_tasks.md

 Name | Description
 -----|------------
-changes_done | Number of documents compacted.
+`changes_done` | Number of documents compacted.
-phase | Reports the stage of compaction. total_changes | Number of documents in the database. changes_done | Number of documents compacted. phase | Reports the stage of compaction. total_changes | Number of documents in the database.
+`phase` | Reports the stage of compaction.
+`total_changes` | Number of documents in the database.

 In the `phase` field, the value indicates the stage that was reached by compaction:

--   `ids`: Document compaction is in progress.
+-   `ids` - Document compaction is in progress.
--   `views`: View compaction is in progress.
+-   `views` - View compaction is in progress.

 ### Specific response fields for replication tasks
 {: #specific-response-fields-for-replication-tasks}

 Name | Description
 -----|------------
-changes_pending | Number of documents that need to be changed in the target database, expressed as an integer. continuous | Boolean value that indicates whether the replication is continuous. docs_read | Number of documents that are read from the source database, expressed as an integer. replication_id | Unique identifier string of the replication that can be used to cancel the task. revisions_checked | Number of document revisions that were checked to verify whether they're already in the target database. source | An obfuscated URL string that indicates the database from which the task is replicating. target | An obfuscated URL string that indicates the database to which the task is replicating. user | User who started the replication, expressed as a string, or `null` if the replication was not initiated by a user.
+`changes_pending` | Number of documents that need to be changed in the target database, expressed as an integer.
+`continuous` | Boolean value that indicates whether the replication is continuous.
+`docs_read` | Number of documents that are read from the source database, expressed as an integer.
+`replication_id` | Unique identifier string of the replication that can be used to cancel the task.
+`revisions_checked` | Number of document revisions that were checked to verify whether they're already in the target database.
+`source` | An obfuscated URL string that indicates the database from which the task is replicating.
+`target` | An obfuscated URL string that indicates the database to which the task is replicating.
+`user` | User who started the replication, expressed as a string, or `null` if the replication was not initiated by a user.

 ### Specific response fields for indexing tasks
 {: #specific-response-fields-for-indexing-tasks}

 Name | Description
 -----|------------
-changes_done | Number of document revisions that are processed by this task.
-A document can have one or more revisions. design_document | The design document that includes the view or index function or functions. total_changes| The number of unindexed changes to process.
+`changes_done` | Number of document revisions that are processed by this task.
+A document can have one or more revisions.
+`design_document` | The design document that includes the view or index function or functions.
+`total_changes`| The number of unindexed changes to process.
 This count includes deleted documents, although these documents are automatically skipped by the indexer.